ROCm/rocm-examples/Docs/CONTRIBUTING.md

 ## File and Directory Naming Conventions
 - Top-level directories use `PascalCase`.
 - The directories in Libraries/ should use the exact name of the library they represent, including casing.
-If any directory does not represent a library (`exampleLibraryTemplate`), it should named in `camelCase`.
+If any directory does not represent a library, it should named in `camelCase`.
 - Directories for individual examples use `snake_case`.
 - Files generally use `snake_case`, with the exception of files for which an existing convention already applies (`README.md`, `LICENSE.md`, `CMakeLists.txt`, etc).
 - Example binaries should be prefixed with the library name of the binary, so that there are no conflicts between libraries (e.g. `hipcub_device_sum` and `rocprim_device_sum`).